GT-RAIL/task_sim/README.md

 save_path: Folder to save the trained agent at.
 Relative to `task_sim` folder
 save_prefix: Filename to use when saving the agent
 save_suffix: More filename options.
 If empty (cannot be NULL), use the datetime
+save_every: Number of episodes after which to save the agent

 task: Dictionary of keyword args to initialize the task.
 Cannot use keyword `viz`